-- Nina Brekelmans, 25, and Michael McLoughlin, 24, died one year ago after a fire broke out near Dupont Circle, on Riggs Place NW.
+- Nina Brekelmans, 25, and Michael McLoughlin, 24, died a year ago after a fire broke out near Dupont Circle, on Riggs Place NW.

 - D.C. officials found that the house where they rented rooms had not been inspected and was not licensed for rental.

-- Cities across the country grapple with how to detect illegal apartments, experts say.
+- Cities across the country grapple with how to detect potentially dangerous illegal apartments, experts say.

 The fire that sent flames shooting through the roof of a three-story rowhouse near Dupont Circle started on the first floor.
 An electrical short sparked in the landlord’s living room, and the blaze raced upward in the historic house.

 Nina Brekelmans awoke in the burning building and called 911, according to a lawsuit filed by her family.
 Firefighters arrived minutes later, but by the time they were able to reach her and her housemate Michael McLoughlin, it was too late.